This Is How You Can Make Shipping Heavy Equipment Overseas Easy

 Importing / Exporting with Help

-You will still pay the same fees when you work with a dedicated shipping company, but you will save yourself a lot of trouble.
+You will still pay the same fees when you work with a dedicated company, but you will save yourself a lot of trouble.

-Measuring Your Heavy Machinery
+Measuring Your Machinery

 Roll-On Roll-Off Method

-Check the Legitimacy of Your Shipping Contacts
+Check the Legitimacy of Your Contacts

-Heavy equipment is expensive, protect that investment by taking the time to verify any individuals or companies that you are planning to work for.
+Heavy equipment is expensive; protect that investment by verifying any individuals or companies you plan to work with.
 The last thing you want to happen is to lose a major purchase because of a reversed payment, lost shipment, or other regulatory tape.

 Know Your Budget